dojo/docs/dojox/charting.rst

 The Chart Widget
 ----------------

-One of the easiest ways to use Dojo Charting is is to use the Chart2D widget.
-The example below is taken from the Dojo Chart2D widget test:
+One of the easiest ways to use Dojo Charting is to use the dojox/charting/widget/Chart widget as shown in the following example:

 .. html ::